 The Australian Physiography

-Each of these Australian biomes is home to numerous species of plants and animals, quite a few of which are endemic to this region.
-In short, the diversity in terms of wildlife that you get to see in Australia goes well beyond kangaroos and wallabies.
+The geography of this island nation goes well beyond semi-arid deserts.
+It also includes mountains, plains, coastal uplands, rainforests, and more.
+Each of these Australian biomes is home to many species of plants and animals, quite a few of which are found nowhere else on Earth.
+In short, the diversity of wildlife in Australia goes well beyond kangaroos and wallabies.

 Australian Wildlife Facts